Mipoplenty/Opemipo-capstone-project/README.txt

 ==================================================================================================

-This is a project contains the source code and assets for my personal portfolio website.
+This project contains the source code and assets for my personal portfolio website.
 The purpose of this website is to showcase my skills, projects, and achievements to my coaches, potential employers, clients, and collaborators.
 It serves as an online representation of my work and provides a platform to share my professional journey.